profile picture

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Cost Approach
+Replacement Cost

-• But, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• However, if the subject has an extra half-bathroom and the comparable does not, the appraiser might add an amount to the comparable property.

 Valuation Using the Income Approach